 Selected service providers will be invited to take part in co-design processes, along with their Community Panel.
 The aim of these processes is to develop projects which would achieve outcomes and represent value for money.

 Selected service providers will be invited to submit their co-designed project proposals.
 Suitable service providers will then be invited to deliver their projects in their communities.

 Evaluators will work with service providers and Community Panels on project and program evaluations.
 The evaluations will assess:

 - How the program and projects contribute to progress towards Targets 12 and 13

 - Whether programs are being implemented as intended, and outcomes are being achieved

-- The suitability of the outcomes-based funding model.
+- The suitability of the optional outcomes-based funding model, where applicable.

 The evaluators will have experience in working with First Nations people and communities.
-They will also support service providers to build data and evaluation capability.
+They will also support service providers based on their identified needs, for example to further strengthen data and evaluation capability.

-- Outcomes-based payments, providing incentive and reward for meeting mutually agreed outcomes targets.
+- An outcomes-based funding model, consisting of both fixed payments and outcomes-based payments, providing incentive and reward for meeting mutually agreed outcomes targets.

-Outcomes targets and funding models will be co-designed with ACCOs.
+Outcomes targets and funding models will be co-designed with service providers.
 They will take into account: